Print this topic

 WAVES programme and support group

 WAVES is an eight-week practical, supportive educational programme for people bereaved by suicide.
-The programme is for groups of six to eight people, facilitated by professional counsellors and educators.
-It's available to people aged 18 or older.
+The programme is for groups of six to eight people.
+It is run by professional counsellors and educators.
+It is available to people aged 18 or older.
 See the Skylight website for more information.

 For programme dates, contact Yellow Brick Road on (03) 366‑9284 or 0800‑876‑682.